connormcgarr/LittleCorporal/README.md

 1. LittleCorporal assembles the .NET thread hijacking artifact using .NET v2.
 Please make sure .NET v2 is installed on the machine you are generating the Word document with (make sure `C:\Windows\Microsoft.NET\Framework64\v2.0.50727\` exists).
 2. This project uses [Microsoft.Office interop objects](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/interop/how-to-access-office-onterop-objects).
 This means you will need to use the Visual Studio Installer to install Visual Studio Tools for Office (VSTO).
 Instructions can be found [here](https://docs.microsoft.com/en-us/visualstudio/vsto/how-to-install-the-visual-studio-tools-for-office-runtime-redistributable?view=vs-2019).
 This step is only necessary if you plan on recompiling the main `LittleCorporal.exe` binary (which is already included in the `LittleCorporal\bin\Debug` directory).

+## Recommendations
+If you plan on using this project for active red team operations, please consider setting the "Exit" functionality of your shellcode to perform a "clean" exit with a thread exit, instead of completely killing the process in which the shellcode resides in.
+This can be configured with msfvenom via `EXITFUNC=thread`, and can also be configured in Cobalt Strike as such via Aggressor.

 ## Usage
 1. __YOU MUST FETCH THE ENTIRE PROJECT IN ORDER TO USE__!
 LittleCorporal uses relative paths for additional resources, such as Donut.
 2. Once obtaining the entire project, change your working directory to the `bin\Debug` directory (`cd C:\Path\to\LittleCorporal\bin\Debug`)